 I practiced being ok with NOT striving for anything.
 I practiced being ok with having nothing, and doing nothing.

-I practiced “being and feeling” (feminine energy) instead of “doing and thinking” (masculine energy).
+I practiced “being and feeling” (feminine energy) instead of “thinking and doing” (masculine energy).

 I focused on getting good at the mundane things in life.
-The basic stuff — grocery shopping, preparing food, cooking, eating well, cleaning, enjoying the simple things without the “hustle”.
+The basic stuff — grocery shopping (buying the right food), preparing food, cooking, meal prepping, eating well, cleaning, enjoying the simple things without the “hustle”.

-I wanted to master the fundamentals.
-The foundational habits and disciplines that make up a good, peaceful, joyous life — nutrition, movement, gratitude, mindfulness, compassion, patience, understanding, being present, and enjoying the process.
+I wanted to master the fundamentals — The foundational habits and disciplines that make up a peaceful, healthy life with joy — nutrition, movement, gratitude, mindfulness, compassion, patience, understanding, being present, and enjoying the process.

-I needed to ensure those habits grew some roots and firmly take hold in my being so they become a part of me, and that I don’t have to exert extra energy to consciously think about them.
+I needed to ensure those habits grew some roots, firmly take hold and become a part of me so that I don’t have to exert extra energy to consciously think about them.